 TxDOT salvage property is disposed either through a competitive bid or on a contracted purchase of service.
-Salvage property includes items such as damaged equipment, wrecked vehicles, scrap metal, recycled paper, waste oil, recycled roadway materials and used tires.
+Salvage property includes items such as scrap metal, paint drums, recycled paper and cardboard, plastic bottles, aluminum cans, recycled roadway materials, batteries, used tires and wrecked vehicles.

 Important Facts to Know

-- The initial advertisement period for surplus property is 12 calendar days.
+- The initial advertisement period for surplus property is 10 business days.

 - Only eligible Texas entities are allowed to purchase surplus property during the advertisement period.